Little People UK

 Where there is no alternative to physically restraining a child/vulnerable adult for his/ her own safety or the safety of others only the minimum force, absolutely necessary should be used.
 Always seek the assistance of another adult in these circumstances.

-2. Where a child/vulnerable adult have made a disclosure, it should be written in the child's/vulnerable adults own words.
-All reports should be confined to facts and not include judgements, interpretation or opinion
+2. Where a child/vulnerable adult has made a disclosure, it should be written in the child's/vulnerable adults own words.
+All reports should be confined to facts and not include judgements, interpretation or opinion.

 3. All information should be dealt with confidentially and only shared on an immediate need to know basis and in accordance with attached flow chart.

 Allegations of physical injury or neglect

 If a child/vulnerable adult has a physical injury or symptom of neglect, the Child Protection Coordinator will ensure that they or someone else: